dalesgit/logseq/pages/Epiphany-1-draft-2.md

 Baptism makes one a part of the Body of Christ, irrevocably, whether we acknowledge it or not, whether we ignore it for years at a time, Abba is with us.

-Baptism provides the assurance that we are justified in putting our trust into the hands of the only one worthy of it – Abba
+Baptism provides the assurance that we are justified in putting our trust into the hands of the only one worthy of it – Abba, Father.

 **Prayer of Abandonment**